f0r2oopercent-web/scoliosis-asymmetry-curves/README.md

-# Scoliosis Asymmetry Curves — Code-only Repository
+# Scoliosis Asymmetry Curves
+Dohee Lee¹, Junghun Kim²* and Sang-il Choi³*
+¹School of Computer Software, Daegu Catholic University, Gyeongsan-si, Republic of Korea
+²School of Computer Software, Daegu Catholic University, Gyeongsan-si, Republic of Korea
+³School of Computer Software, Daegu Catholic University, Gyeongsan-si, Republic of Korea *Correspondence: fainal2@cu.ac.kr ; sangilchoi@cu.ac.kr

-This repository contains the **implementation modules** of a marker-less scoliosis asymmetry pipeline derived from our work.
+This repository contains the implementation modules of a marker-less scoliosis asymmetry pipeline derived from our work.
 **No datasets, demo images, or runnable entry points are included.** The code is organized as importable modules so you can run the pipeline with your own data.

 ## Scope